 Despite his limited size and plastic limbs, Chucky appears to be a more rounded character than either Jason Voorhees or Mike Myers.
-The five films in the franchise are testament to this complexity: Chucky runs the whole gamut from killer to clown without confusing his core branding.
-He’s funny, scary, and angry.
+The films in the franchise demonstrate his complexity.
+Chucky runs the whole gamut from killer to clown without confusing his core branding.
+He’s funny, scary, angry and, in places, sympathetic.
 While his antics get increasingly comedic as the series wears on, Chucky is the same, a foul-mouthed, three feet high ex-con with cherubic cheeks.
 He has endeared himself to millions worldwide, and remains a popular Halloween costume when October rolls around.
-This is partly because the original writer, Mancini, has stayed on board throughout, even directing the fifth instalment himself.
-As well as the movies, Chucky has generated mountains of merchandise, fan fiction, and a series of graphic novels and even a middling 2019 remake intended to reboot the franchise.

 Child’s Play (1988)

-Penned by then-UCLA student Don Mancini, CHILD’S PLAY is essentially a straightforward slasher film with a unique twist.
-The serial-killer-as-doll concept allows the film-makers and audience to have fun with the genre conventions.
-There is nothing we haven’t seen before in terms of the hunt for a brutal, inhuman murderer who must be stopped before he picks off the main characters, it’s just we’ve never seen it done with a blue-eyed, red-haired, dungareed doll.
-Chucky was iconic and original enough to breathe fresh life into the paradigms, and he provided a solid template on which Universal could build multi-million dollar franchise.
+Penned by then-UCLA student Don Mancini, CHILD’S PLAY follows a slasher paradigm with a unique twist.
+The serial-killer-inside-a-doll concept allows the film-makers and audience to play with genre conventions.
+There’s nothing plot-wise we haven’t seen before.
+The narrative focuses on the hunt for a brutal, inhuman murderer who must be stopped before he picks off all the main characters.
+However, choosing a blue-eyed, red-haired, dungareed doll as the killer was a bold new move in 1988.
+Chucky was iconic and original enough to invigorate the slasher paradigm.
+He provided a solid foundation for Universal’s multi-million dollar franchise.

-Mancini’s screenplay wears its influences on its sleeve, especially when it comes to Act Three, as Chucky channels Jack Nicholson (in The Shining) and Arnold Schwarzenegger (Terminator) in short order.
-This is one for horror fans, taking pleasure in building suspense sequences that culminate in an entirely expected attack.
-Chucky stays well in the background for the first half of the movie, quickly building his vicious reputation via a half-glimpsed movement at the corner of the frame, and the sound effect of his footsteps.
+Mancini’s screenplay wears its influences on its sleeve.
+In Act III, Chucky channels Jack Nicholson (in The Shining) and Arnold Schwarzenegger (Terminator) in short order.
+The narrative is structured for horror fans, who’ll relish each steadily-building suspense sequence and savage attack.
+Chucky stays in the background for the first half of the movie.
+He establishes a threat via half-glimpsed movement at the corner of the frame or the sound effect of his footsteps.
 Chucky’s swift, decisive actions, when they come, have the power to make the audience jump out of their seats.
-It’s all about shock/startle entertainment; success is measured in terms of visceral response rather than emotional terror, or intellectual surprise.
-Two decades on, the animatronic puppet may have lost some of his power to scare an adult audience, but he still invites us on a fun ride.
+It’s all about shock/startle entertainment.
+The goal is visceral response rather than emotional terror.
+Two decades on, the animatronic puppet may have lost some of his power to scare an adult audience but he still invites us on a fun ride.

 We find Chucky sinister because he taps into our deep-rooted fear (as identified by Freud) of doubles and substitutes.
 For lonely, fatherless kids like Andy, Good Guy dolls provide substitute ‘friends to the end’.
-But this Chucky is a substitute substitute; not only has his doll plasticity been exchanged for a human heart and soul, he’s a back alley bait-and-switch, a battered, knock off version of the real thing.
+But this Chucky is a substitute substitute.
+Not only has his doll plasticity been exchanged for a human heart and soul, he’s also a back alley bait-and-switch.
+He’s a battered, knock off version of the real thing.
 Ideally, Andy would have a flesh and blood friend (perhaps even a father?), but he’s denied that opportunity.
-And his mother’s search for an artificial substitute leads into dangerous — but familiar to fans of science fiction such as BLADE RUNNER and A.I.:ARTIFICAL INTELLIGENCE — territory indeed.
+So his mother’s search for an artificial substitute leads into dangerous — but familiar to fans of science fiction such as BLADE RUNNER and A.I.:ARTIFICAL INTELLIGENCE — territory indeed.
 One poster image (below) deliberately invokes FRANKENSTEIN.

-While Brad Dourif’s sinister, snickering voice work brings Chucky to vivid life, Alex Vincent’s portrayal of Andy is probably the most poignant, and unnerving aspect of the movie.
-Rarely has a child actor (especially one in a horror film) played it so real, and his performance is probably what terrified so many under-10s who accidentally encountered this movie on cable TV back in the day.
+While Brad Dourif’s sinister, snickering voice work brings Chucky to vivid life, Alex Vincent’s portrayal of Andy is probably the most poignant and unnerving aspect of the movie.
+Rarely has a child actor (especially one in a horror film) played it so real.
+The veracity of his performance terrified so many under-10s who accidentally encountered this movie on cable TV back in the day.
 Andy is close cousin to the kid characters favoured by Spielberg.
 Abandoned by his father and neglected by his single Mom, all this child of the 80s wants is a friend.
-But instead of buddying up with an amicable alien, he latches on to a demonic doll, who turns out to be hell-bent on his destruction — be very careful what you wish for.
+But instead of buddying up with an amicable alien, he latches on to a demonic doll who turns out to be hell-bent on his destruction — be very careful what you wish for.

 While Chucky is clearly an adult – his lewd obscenities a specific aspect of his grotesqueness – Andy deals with him as if he were another child.
-There is some suggestion during the first 20 minutes of the movie that Chucky might represent one of Andy’s repressed, murderous personalities, but it soon becomes clear that Chucky is the cuckoo child, invading the nest.
-Chucky doesn’t want to co-exist with Andy, he wants to usurp him, even if it means the hard-nosed hitman has to live with being six years old again.
+There are hints during the first 20 minutes of the movie that Chucky might represent one of Andy’s repressed, murderous personalities but, as Act II progresses, Chucky is the cuckoo child, invading the nest.
+Chucky doesn’t want to co-exist with Andy.
+He wants to usurp him, even if it means the hard-nosed hitman in the driver’s seat has to live with being six years old again.

-Once he realizes what’s really going on, Andy responds to the threat in a resourceful, but still childlike way: he hides in the closet (shades of Jamie Lee Curtis in HALLOWEEN), and rummages in his toy box for weapons he can use in his defence.
+Once he realizes what’s really going on, Andy responds to the threat in a resourceful, but still childlike way.
+He hides in the closet (shades of Jamie Lee Curtis in HALLOWEEN), and rummages in his toy box for weapons he can use in his defence.
 He tells his Mom he’s in danger, over and over again, but she insists the monster isn’t real.
-This strikes a nerve in anyone who has ever felt a deficit of adult attention, and is all the more chilling because Andy barely survives – his life is irrevocably damaged by Chucky’s presence, and the further psychological consequences of this contact are played out in later instalments.
+This strikes a nerve in anyone who has ever experienced adult inattention.
+It’s more chilling because Andy barely survives.
+His life is irrevocably damaged by Chucky’s presence.
+Further consequences of his brush with the demon doll are played out in later instalments.

-There have been a grand total of seven Chucky movies (1988-2017) with a TV series proposed for 2020.
+There have been a grand total of seven Chucky movies (1988-2017) with a TV series airing in 2021.
 Here’s a handy animated guide:

 - Tom Holland’s commentary – downloadable thanks to Icons of Fright.com